-Ravindra Jadeja and Ravichandran Ashwin put on brilliant batting performances as the third ODI against New Zealand ends in a thrilling draw in Auckland today
+Ravindra Jadeja and Ravichandran Ashwin put on brilliant batting performances with their half-centuries as the third ODI against New Zealand ends in a thrilling draw in Auckland today

 Ravindra Jadeja kept India's one-day series against New Zealand alive as the tourists took 17 off the final over to tie an epic third match in the series at Eden Park Saturday.